 Does that mean that you should avoid positive affirmations for social anxiety at all cost?

 Not at all.
 Repeating positive affirmations actually helped me a lot.
-However, using this method alone will not overcome a complex condition like social anxiety.
-As a side note, if you’d like to learn more powerful methods for overcoming social anxiety, stay tuned and sign up for my emails on top of the page or in the sidebar!
+However, using this method alone is not enough to overcome a complex condition like social anxiety.
+As a side note, if you’d like to learn more powerful methods for overcoming social phobia, stay tuned and sign up for my emails on top of the page or in the sidebar!

 3 Things To keep In Mind When You’re Deciding Whether To Use Affirmations Or Not